-Born into slavery at Carters Bridge, Virginia on February 16, 1858, Mays grew up to join the Army in Columbus, Ohio.
+Born into slavery at Carters Bridge, Virginia, on February 16, 1858, Mays grew up to join the Army in Columbus, Ohio.
 By 1889, he was serving in Arizona Territory as a Corporal in Company B of the 24th Infantry.

 Thirty-three years after receiving the Medal of Honor, in 1923, he applied to the United States Government for a pension and was denied.
-Eventually, he became indigent and was committed to the Arizona State Hospital, which at the time, housed not only ill and injured, but also indigents with nowhere else to go.
-He died at the age of 67 in 1925 and was buried in the Arizona State Hospital Cemetery in Phoenix.
+Eventually, he became indigent and was committed to the Arizona State Hospital, which at the time housed not only ill and injured, but also indigents with nowhere else to go.
+He died at age 67 in 1925 and was buried in the Arizona State Hospital Cemetery in Phoenix.